dsavenko/agnostic/docs/project-file.md

 Agnostic project file describes the project with all its components, gives links to the documentation, repositories, contacts and so on.
 Ideally, to join a project, a developer should need no more than the project file, which replaces traditional "Getting started" e-mails or wiki pages.

-The project file format is not stricly specified, so it may vary depending on the needs of a particular project.
-Common and recognizeable by the command line tool parts are described below.
+The project file format is not strictly specified, so it may vary depending on the needs of a particular project.
+Common and recognizable by the command line tool parts are described below.
 Any project should respect these conventions.

 ## Top-level structure